monome/monome.github.io/index.md

 four knobs ringed with decoupled warm white light
 1024 ticks per revolution, single pushbutton
 usb C, 10.2" x 2.7" x 0.9", 1.0 lbs
-$1100 - sold out, next coming early summer
+$1100 - sold out, next coming mid summer

 shipping has begun on existing orders. all orders should be shipped by about May 20 as we complete the build.